monix/monix.io/_tut/docs/3x/reactive/observable.md

 ## Error Handling

+Failing in any operator in `Observable` will lead to termination of the stream.
+Internally, it will call `onError` downstream to inform it about the failure and should return `Stop` to the upstream operator if the error happened during processing `onNext`.
+In other words, it will cancel entire `Observable` unless the error is handled.

-`Observable` provides `MonadError[Observable, Throwable]` instance so you can use any `MonadError` operator.
+`Observable` provides `MonadError[Observable, Throwable]` instance so you can use any `MonadError` operator for error handling.
 If you are curious what it gives you in practice, check methods in [cats.MonadError](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/MonadError.scala) and [cats.ApplicativeError](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/ApplicativeError.scala).

-Most of those methods (and more) are defined on `Observable` directly.
+Many of these methods (and more) are defined directly on `Observable` and the rest can be acquired by calling `import cats.implicits._`.

-Note that most errors should be handled at `effect` level, not using `Observable` error handling operators.
-If `Observable` encounters an error it cannot ignore the error and keep going, the best you can do without bigger machinery is to restart `Observable` or replace it with different one.
-Handling errors at
+Note that most errors should be handled at `Effect` level (e.g. `Task`, `IO` in `mapEval`), not by using `Observable` error handling operators.
+If `Observable` encounters an error it cannot ignore it and keep going, the best you can do without bigger machinery is to restart `Observable` or replace it with different one.
-`effect` level means doing so in `Task` or other `IO`-like data type in operators like `mapEval`.

 ### handleError (onErrorHandle)